A short story

 She can see through it like looking through a deep shadow.
-Tattered robes hang from it as if they are forever rotting from its long thin frame.
-Wings as rotten as the shredded remains of its cloak hang in the air behind it.
+Tattered robes hang from it, forever rotting from its long thin frame.
+Wings as decayed as the shredded remains of its cloak hang in the air behind it.

 Her eyes move to the long fingered bony hand clutching her husband’s shoulder.
 A sick feeling fills her.
 She is trapped staring at the long talons meant to render flesh from bone in a single slash.

-It turns its faceless head towards her as it reaches down with the other hand into the new orifice that used to be his neck.
-She feels blood red eyes that are not there searing into her as if staring into her very soul.
+It turns its faceless head toward her as it reaches down with the other hand into the new orifice that used to be his neck.
+She feels blood red eyes that are not there searing into her, staring into her very soul.
 A chill washes through her.
 It tears away the shadowy shade of her husband writhing and fighting to remain sheltered inside the dying body.
 The creature’s invisible blood red eyes remain motionless and locked on her as it steals her husband’s soul.